 We’re so fortunate that Tentrr teamed up with Riverside Lavender Farm in Steep Falls, Maine to create a one-of-a-kind glamping experience that is totally private and unlike any overcrowded campground you’ll find in Maine, or anywhere else for that matter.

-Glamping in Maine during the summer months will allow you take full advantage of the Saco River — swimming, kayaking, boating, and fishing, but I could definitely envision this spectacular location for a fall getaway as well.
+Glamping in Maine during the summer months will allow you to take full advantage of the Saco River — swimming, kayaking, boating, and fishing, but I could definitely envision this spectacular location for a fall getaway as well.
 Here’s everything you need to know to embark on a sublime Maine glamping trip at Riverside Lavender Farm, courtesy of Tentrr.

-What in the World is Tentrr?
+But First, What in the World is Tentrr?

 So glad you asked!
 Tentrr is an online discovery platform that connects landowners (known as CampKeepers in the Tentrr world) with the camping community.
 Similar to Airbnb, campers use the Tentrr booking platform to find private, one-of-a-kind camping and glamping opportunities across the United States.